 Make the spinach mixture :

-- Add the spinach, milk, herbs and spices to a deep bowl or blending jug and blend with an immersion blender.
+- Add the spinach, warm milk, herbs and spices to a deep bowl or blending jug and blend with an immersion blender.
 Alternatively, use a stand blender with a tamper.
 There isn't much liquid so you'll need to scrape the sides of the blender a little.

 Make the dough:

 - Add the spinach mixture and all the other dough ingredients to a stand mixer (with the dough attachment) or a large bowl.
 If using a stand mixer, knead the dough for 5-10 minutes.
 If mixing by hand, mix the ingredients in your bowl with a large wooden spoon.
-Invert the dough to a floured surface and knead until smooth.
+Transfer the dough to a lightly floured surface and knead until smooth.

 - The dough should be tacky but shouldn't stick to the side of the bowl.
 If the dough is sticky, add a little more flour and knead again.
 If the dough is too firm or dry, add a dash of milk and knead again.